antvis/G6/docs/manual/middle/elements/edges/cubic.en.md

 ## Property
-Cubic edge has the properties shown below.
+Cubic edge has the [Common Edge Properties](/en/docs/manual/middle/elements/edges/defaultEdge/#the-common-property), and some commonly used properties are shown below.
 The properties with object type will be described in detail after the table.

 | Name | Description | Type | Remark |
 | --- | --- | --- | --- |